Classical or self-sustaining biological control is the use of imported natural enemies to suppress pests.

 Species established are spreading 10 to 15 miles each year, so keeping up with where they are is difficult.
-Use this interactive map to determine which Pseudacteon phorid flies have been established in your area.
-This is where they had been found as of February 2015:
+The maps below show the known distribution of the flies as of March 2015.
+Use this interactive map to get the latest information on where the flies have been found.

 The microsporidian pathogen Kneallhazia (=Thelohania) solenopsae infects the red imported fire ant, Solenopsis.invicta, and the black imported fire ant, Solenopsis richteri (Sokolova and Fuxa 2008).
 In Argentina, about 13 percent of fire ant colonies have been found to be infected (Briano et al.2006).
 Surveys in the U.S. did not detect this disease organism until 1996, when it was discovered in Florida.
-Since then, K. solenopsae has also been found and/or released in most fire ant infested southeastern United States (Knutson & Drees 1998, Milks et al. 2008).
+Since then, K. solenopsae has also been found and/or released in most fire ant infested southeastern United States and California (Knutson & Drees 1998, Milks et al. 2008, Oi unpublished data 2014).